Former members renew bid to have charity status of Gloriavale trust revoked

 "A number of agencies have re-evaluated their position over recent years, and we ask that the Charities Services looks again at the allegations of massive misconduct."

-More than 75 people have left Gloriavale over the past 18 months, Gregory said.
+More than 75 people had left Gloriavale over the past 18 months, Gregory said.

 Read More